mattbdean/JRAW/README.md

 In order to get the integration tests of the `docs` module to pass, you'll need [gitbook-cli](https://github.com/GitbookIO/gitbook-cli) installed globally.
 You shouldn't have to worry about this, as most of the contributions are likely to be towards the core library and not its accessory modules.

+### Code Style

+Kotlin code follows the [official conventions](https://kotlinlang.org/docs/reference/coding-conventions.html) provided by JetBrains (with a few exceptions).

+A few hard and fast rules:

+ - UTF-8 everywhere
+ - 4 spaces for indentation
+ - 120 line length

 ## Releasing

 Define these variables in `gradle.properties`: